R.M. Dolin, January 27, 2025

 the way you hold me,

-or do I hold you?
+or maybe I hold you.

 In the end,